-- Study Rooms (Click here to book a study room)
+- Study Rooms (Click Here to room booking)

-For the opening hours of Chi Wah Learning Commons, please click here for details.
+For the opening hours of the Learning Commons, please click Here for details.

 On the second floor of Learning Commons (map), there is a Student Advisory Services Zone where students may seek advice from a number of departments, namely the Academic Advising Office (AAO), Centre for Applied English Studies (CAES) and Centre of Development and Resources for Students (CEDARS).

 The Student Advisory Services Zone consists of an open space where the advisors are on duty; a Language Practice Laboratory (to be opened later); and nine interview rooms for one-on-one discussions.
 There is a display screen at each end of the Zone showing the servicing hours of the advising departments.